alebrigant/bures-wasserstein-gpca/README.md

-# Bures Wasserstein PGA
+# Bures Wasserstein GPCA

-Principal Geodesic Analysis in the space of SPD matrices for the Bures-Wasserstein metric.
+Geodesic Principal Component Analysis in the space of SPD matrices for the Bures-Wasserstein metric.